Skin Cancer Dermatologist

-Our board-certified dermatologist and staff of California Dermatology Institute are dedicated to providing the best treatment for all aspects of skin concerns in Los Angeles, Ventura County, Orange County, and surrounding areas – utilizing the most advanced technology available for the best possible care and outcome for our patients.
+Our board-certified skin cancer dermatologist and staff of California Dermatology Institute are dedicated to providing the best treatment for all aspects of skin concerns in Los Angeles, Ventura County, Orange County, and surrounding areas – utilizing the most advanced technology available for the best possible care and outcome for our patients.

 Skin cancer is the abnormal growth of skin cells and almost always appears on skin that receives excessive sun exposure.
 The three most common forms of skin cancer are melanoma, basal cell carcinoma, and squamous cell carcinoma.
 Not all skin cancer is fatal and early detection has proven to be a key factor in its treatment.